Selling a Home with Lead or Asbestos Problems? Here’s What You Need to Know and Options Available to Help Make the Sale Easier.

 What is asbestos?

 For some, we’ve heard the word but have no idea what asbestos really is.
-Asbestos is actually a mineral that is mined from earth and it has excellent fire retardant properties.
+Asbestos is actually a mineral that is mined from the earth and it has excellent fire retardant properties.
 Asbestos is most often found in the insulation of old homes, around heating systems and in ceilings, and even in building materials like certain tiles.
 But that’s not all, you can also find it in the following: glues used under flooring, popcorn ceiling, cement siding, boilers, and white tape and heating ducts.

 Selling a Home with Asbestos: